Striped Buttercream Panels Cake

 Piping Tips: Medium sized round tips work well- I used a tip 12.
 (I also used a small round tip 3 for a small bead border that I piped along the edge of the very last "panel" which was really just a vertical row of pulled dots to finish things off.

 *I used pink and white carnations on top, which were resting on a circle of parchment.
 I didn't use a water source but they will stay fresh looking for several hours--I was surprised that the carnations still looked good the next day after being in the refrigerator on the cake overnight!

 My little gold Happy Birthday was in a set that I ordered from Amazon.

 It's a good idea to practice on wax or parchment paper to get a feel for this technique and how far the buttercream dots can be spread.

 As I mentioned in the video, for extra wide buttercream panels, you can pipe short horizontal lines of buttercream (rather than dots) before smoothing with the bench scraper.

 Also, you may find it helpful to heat your metal bench scraper before smoothing the buttercream for an extra smooth finish.

-Enjoy this technique!
-If you give it a try, we would love for you to leave a comment or photo below!
+Thanks so much for stopping by!
+We hope that you enjoy this tutorial on striped buttercream panels.
+If you give the technique a try, we would love for you to leave a comment below!